svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/payment-channel-methods/channel_verify.md

 _(Requires the [PayChan amendment][] to be enabled.
 [New in: rippled 0.33.0][])_

-The `channel_verify` method checks the validity of a signature that can be used to redeem a specific amount of XRP from a payment channel.
+The `channel_verify` method checks the validity of a signature that can be used to redeem a specific amount of SGY from a payment channel.

 ## Request Format
 An example of the request format: